Michael D. Bullis, Dean

 299 E. 18th Ave.

-Early Childhood Coordination Agency for Referrals, Evaluations, and Services (EC CARES) provides early intervention and early childhood special education services to eligible, birth-to-five-year-old children in Lane County.
+Early Childhood Coordination Agency for Referrals, Evaluations, and Services (Early Childhood CARES) provides early intervention and early childhood special education services to eligible, birth-to-five-year-old children in Lane County.
 These services may include a combination of specially designed instruction in community or specialized preschools, parent education, speech therapy, physical and occupational therapy, vision and hearing services, and consultation for autism or challenging behaviors.
 Practicum opportunities are available for undergraduate and graduate students who are interested in working with young children, in preschools and parent-toddler programs.

 Jane Squires, Director